 • Almost all abortion-related deaths occur in developing countries, with the highest number occurring in Africa.

-• Treating medical complications from unsafe abortion places a significant financial burden on public health care systems in the developing world.
-According to a 2009 study, the minimum annual estimated cost of providing postabortion care in the developing world is $341 million.
+• Treating medical complications from unsafe abortion places a significant financial burden on public health care systems in developing regions.
+According to estimates for 2014, the annual estimated cost of providing postabortion care in developing countries as a whole is $232 million, and treatment for all those needing postabortion care would cost $562 million.

 • In developing countries, poor women have the least access to family planning services and the fewest resources to pay for safe abortion procedures; they are also the most likely to experience complications related to unsafe abortion.